 We scoured the internet, ski movies, friends of friends, the resort parking lot, what the local pros are wearing, and more to find the top ski bibs in the game.
 All the bibs on this list come from reputable brands with an eye for trends in the outdoor industry and years of experience, so while a few rose to the top, these are all very capable options.

-Lead gear tester Ella Boyd is a lifelong and accomplished skier, who cut her teeth on the ice-slopes of Maine before turning her attention to the powderfields of the West.
+Lead gear tester Ella Boyd is a lifelong and accomplished skier who cut her teeth on the ice-slopes of Maine before turning her attention to the powderfields of the West.
 Last season, she got in over 100 days under her belt – er, bibs – in the Lake Tahoe area, putting these ski bibs and a variety of ski jackets to the test on piste, off-piste, on strenuous bootpacks, and, due to the wacky season we had, skiing in an extreme variety of conditions.
 No matter if the weather threw out wind, rain, bluebird skies, or (especially) deep (sometimes heavy) powder, Ella got out there.
 Hiking when the ropes drop, cruising when they didn’t, and finding secret stashes long after storm days.
 Comfort, ventilation, and capability in deep snow are all important to her.

 Despite being backcountry-oriented, the Patagonia Women’s Snowdrifter Bibs are more than capable of taking on the hardpack of the resort.
 Photo: Chase Boyd//The Inertia

-We rated each of these bibs out of 10 on their Durability, Breathability/Ventilation, Pockets/Features, and Comfort (with considerations for fit).
+We rated each of these bibs on their Durability, Breathability/Ventilation, Pockets/Features, and Comfort (with considerations for fit).
 We’d include waterproofing as a rating category, but all of the bibs included here repel rain and snow as they are designed to do so, so this didn’t turn out to be a defining category.

 Style was also a consideration, though we left it out of the ratings as personal preference plays a huge role in whether one might consider a bib to be stylish, or not.
-When we talk about style in this guide, we are mostly referring to how well the bibs fit on a woman’s body (meaning more hips than our male versions of these bibs) and color choice.
+When we talk about style in this guide, we are mostly referring to how well the bibs fit on a woman’s body (meaning more hips than the male versions of these bibs) and color choice.
 That said, style is certainly something to consider in choosing your ski bibs.
-After skiing a hard line, you may want to hit the bar or the burrito window with your friends and should feel comfortable and proud to be wearing your ski gear when you do so.
+After skiing a hard line, you may want to hit the bar or the burrito window with your friends, and you should feel comfortable and proud to be wearing your ski gear when you do so.

 Interior-thigh vents on the Stio Figment Bibs add critical breathability.
 Photo: Ella Boyd//The Inertia